 #20 Pay Cash For Used Cars

 Yes, you can pay cash for your next car.
-I’ve done it twice now, and it feels so great to not have car payments any more!
+I’ve done it three times now, and it feels so great to not have car payments any more!
 Here’s how you can pay cash for your cars until you die or the kids take away the keys.

 #21 Feed Your Spirit